 Market changes mean that you will probably have to make withdrawals during a market downturn, which goes against the standard “buy low, sell high” investment wisdom.
 If this happens early in your retirement, you will likely deplete your savings much more quickly than if it occurs later on.
 As you decide when to retire, how much to withdraw, and when to begin distributions, keep in mind that taking money out of your investment accounts when the value of your portfolio is down could put you at risk in later years.

-Have questions about this week’s content, or need help with your financial plan?
+Do you have questions about this week’s content or need help with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!